nextcloud/updater/README.md

 * The Updater maintains state in `.step` files/folders
 * Connecting clients are provided with temporary failure HTTP codes to minimize end user interruptions

-Some historical more in-depeth context can be found in nextcloud/updater#1 and nextcloud/updater#2.
+Some historical more in-depth context can be found in nextcloud/updater#1 and nextcloud/updater#2.

 ### Components